Textile performance: Functional finishes or special purpose finishes

 The first modern waterproof raincoat was created following the patent by Scottish chemist Charles Macintosh in 1824 of new tarpaulin fabric, described by him as "India rubber cloth," and made by sandwiching a rubber softened by naphtha between two pieces of fabric.
 Application of performance finishes are not a new concept; Oilcloth is the first known coated fabric.
 Boiling linseed oil is used to make oilcloth.
 Boiling oils have been used from the year 200 AD.
 The "special purpose finishes" or Performance finishes are that improve the performance of textiles for a specific end-use.
 Performance finishing contributes to a variety of areas.
 These finishes enable treated textiles with different characteristics, which may be opposite to their natural or inherent nature.
-Functional finishes add value other than handfeel and aesthetics.
+Functional finishes add value other than hand feel and aesthetics.
 Certain finishes can alter the performance suiting for thermal comfort (thermal regulation), antimicrobial, UV protection, easy care (crease resistant cotton fabrics), and insect repellant etc.